marlonmetal/avalanche-docs/docs/nodes/maintain/node-backup-and-restore.md

 Same as shown previously, you need to stop the node (on both machines):

 ```
-sudo systemctl stop avalanchego
+sudo systemctl stop metalgo
 ```

 :::warning
-You must stop the Avalanche node before you back up the database otherwise data could become corrupted.
+You must stop the Metal node before you back up the database otherwise data could become corrupted.
 :::

 Then, on the destination machine, change to a directory where you would like to the put the database files, enter the following command:

 ```
-ssh -i /path/to/the/key.pem ubuntu@PUBLICIP 'tar czf - .avalanchego/db' | tar xvzf - -C .
+ssh -i /path/to/the/key.pem ubuntu@PUBLICIP 'tar czf - .metalgo/db' | tar xvzf - -C .
 ```

 Make sure to replace the correct path to the key, and correct IP of the source machine.
 This will compress the database, but instead of writing it to a file it will pipe it over `ssh` directly to destination machine, where it will be decompressed and written to disk.
 The process can take a long time, make sure it completes before continuing.

 After copying is done, all you need to do now is move the database to the correct location on the destination machine.
-Assuming there is a default AvalancheGo node installation, we remove the old database and replace it with the new one:
+Assuming there is a default MetalGo node installation, we remove the old database and replace it with the new one:

 ```
-rm -rf ~/.avalanchego/db
+rm -rf ~/.metalgo/db
-mv db ~/.avalanchego/db
+mv db ~/.metalgo/db
 ```

 You can now start the node on the destination machine:

 ```
-sudo systemctl start avalanchego
+sudo systemctl start metalgo
 ```

 Node should now be running from the copied database.
 To check that everything is in order and that node is not bootstrapping from scratch (which would indicate a problem), use:

 ```
-sudo journalctl -u avalanchego -f
+sudo journalctl -u metalgo -f
 ```

 The node should be catching up to the network and fetching a small number of blocks before resuming normal operation (all the ones produced from the time when the node was stopped before the backup).